howonlee/secondorder/readme.md

-Second Order Neural Nets, with Finite Difference
+Fast Newton's Method for Neural Nets, with Finite Difference
 =====

 With some particularly insane numerics